TrentBrunson/Election_Analysis/README.md

 Determined how much each county contributed to the election totals.
 Reported which county had the largest turnout.
 These are saved in the election_results.txt file.

+### Analysis
+Request was for vote counts by county to assess voter turnout.
+Further questions need to be answered to evaluate voter turnout.
+Contextualizing the data with voter-eligible and registered-voter populations or incorporating key data points in a longitudinal study will help to transform the curated data into information to support evaluation and future decision making.
+Recommend considering these few, easy-to-implement methods to transform the data into actionable information.